Chalarangelo/30-seconds-of-code/snippets/last-item-with-remaining-available-height.md

 #### Explanation

-1. `height: 100%` set the height of container as viewport height.
+1. `height: 100%` sets the height of container as viewport height.
-2. `display: flex` enables flexbox.
+2. `display: flex` creates a flexbox layout.
 3. `flex-direction: column` set the direction of flex items' order from top to down.
 4. `flex-grow: 1` the flexbox will apply remaining available space of container to last child element.

-- The parent must have a viewport height. `flex-grow: 1` could be applied to the first or second element, which will have all available space.
+- The parent must have a viewport height. `flex-grow: 1` could be applied to the first or second element, which will occupy all available space.

 #### Browser support

-<span class="snippet__support-note">⚠️ Needs prefixes for full support.</span>

 - https://caniuse.com/#feat=flexbox